- Associate Professor

 M'Balia B. Thomas is an Associate Professor of TESOL.
 She is a Critical Applied Linguist with a focus on language and ideology.
 Her work adopts theories and practices from the disciplines of Education, TESOL, and Linguistics to push boundaries in the methodological approaches used to 1) educate pre-service and in-service teachers about language and language learners and 2) conduct research in teacher education.

 Underlying this approach to K-12 TESOL teacher education is a commitment to mindfully (Langer, 2016) fostering an anti-oppressive pedagogy (Kumashiro, 2000) and supporting the “everyday creativity” (Carter 2015) inherent within teaching and learning.
 A mindful approach to pedagogy holds the potential to open up space within the classroom and academia for deeper learning, teacher and student self-efficacy, and increased sustainability in the field for teachers and teacher educators.

 As a Critical Applied Linguist, Dr. Thomas has a particular interest in language-based qualitative methods—discourse, conversation, and narrative analyses; rhetorical-stylistic analysis; thematic analysis.
 She uses these methods to address the testimonial injustices (Fricker, 2007) committed against social actors in particular individuals considered nonnative and nonstandard speakers of American English.

-Dr. Thomas is active in the Self-Study SIG of the American Educational Research Association (AERA) and the American Association for Applied Linguistics (AAAL).
-She is currently the Publicity Officer for the Poetics & Linguistics Association (PALA).
+Dr. Thomas is active in the American Association for Applied Linguistics (AAAL), the Self-Study SIG of the American Educational Research Association (AERA), and the Poetics & Linguistics Association (PALA).

 C&T 896 The Internationalized Curriculum